-Compensation for disrepair and poor conditions
+Compensation for poor repairs and conditions

-You could also get compensation if your home is unfit to live in because of poor conditions.
+your home is unfit to live in

-What you can claim compensation for
+What you can get compensation for

 Inconvenience